redouane11/SpringDemo1/README.md

 ***

 ___What is Singleton?___
-1. Spring container will create only one bean instance, by defaul.
+1. Spring container will create only **one bean instance, by default**.
 2. It is cached in memory.
 3. All requests for the bean will return a SHARED reference to the same bean.